milespossing/possing-tech-blog/presentations/fp-functional-purity/presentation.md

 ---

+# So what is FP Not?

+- it is *not* category theory
+- it is *not* necessarily typed
+- it does *not* need to be in a "functional language"
+- it need not be extremely difficult mathematics

+---

 # Where is FP?

 - Common frameworks (Spark, Hadoop, React)
 - Huge success in the business sector (Jane Street, Twitter, Guaranteed Rate)
+- In most languages

 ---